-Further substantiating this, government reports such as the National Commission for Government Reforms (Husain, 2012) highlight the absence of objective measures in performance evaluation and promotions within civil services.
+Further substantiating this, government reports such as the National Commission for Government Reforms (Husain, 2012, p.189, para 74) highlight the absence of objective measures in performance evaluation and promotions within civil services.
 Numerous studies (Cheema and Sayeed, 2006; Hanif et al., 2016; Tanwir and Chaudhry, 2016) also confirm the lack of concrete performance indicators in evaluations or for promotion within this bureaucracy.